Concrete Vs Asphalt Roads – Which Is Better?

 4. Fuel Consumption Of Vehicles:

 Vehicles running over concrete roads consume 15-20% less fuel than asphalt roads.
-Concrete roads are also better for high truck volume because they hold up better under weight and pressure.
+They are also better for high truck volume because they hold up better under weight and pressure.

 Asphalt is quieter than concrete.
 Though it provides a smooth drive to vehicles due to better traction skid resistance.
 It also helps to keep roads free from snow and ice.